 Fax: (501) 686-7591

 1. Applicants to the RN-BSN program must have a cumulative GPA of 2.5 to be eligible to apply.
 All applicants, including those with a previous baccalaureate or higher degree, must have a minimum grade point average of 2.5 or greater on a 4.0 scale with a grade of “C” or better in all College of Nursing general education prerequisite courses.
 Admission GPA is calculated using only general education prerequisite course grades excluding elective hours.
-Grade replacement policy is in effect.
+Grade replacement policy is in effect for prerequisite GPA calculation.
 To replace a grade, the number of hours must be equal, and the course content must be equal.
 (In the case of repeated courses, only the last grade will be used to calculate the GPA.)
 All fifty-eight (58) prerequisite hours must be successfully completed with a “C” or better prior to enrollment.

 2. Applicants to the Accelerated RN-BSN or RN-MNSc program must have a cumulative GPA of 2.85 to be eligible to apply.
 In addition to having a 2.85 cumulative GPA, all applicants, including those with a previous baccalaureate or higher degree, must have a minimum grade point average of 2.85 or greater on a 4.0 scale with a grade of “C” or better in all College of Nursing general education prerequisite courses.
 Admission GPA is calculated using only general education prerequisite course grades excluding elective hours.
-Grade replacement policy is in effect.
+Grade replacement policy is in effect for prerequisite GPA calculation.
 To replace a grade, the number of hours must be equal and the course content must be equal.
 (In the case of repeated courses, only the last grade will be used to calculate the GPA.)
 All fifty-eight (58) prerequisite hours must be successfully completed with a “C” or better prior to enrollment.
 The MNSc program is competitive and applicants will be ranked by the GPA calculated from the last 60 hours of undergraduate coursework.

 3. Applicants, including those who have earned a baccalaureate degree outside the United States, must complete at least fifty-eight (58) semester hours of prerequisite general education courses prior to admission.